 Our primary molding equipment includes nine Nissei injection molding machines ranging in tonnage from 72 to 946, with optional RJG eDART process control systems, 13 dryers, and a range of inspection equipment.
 Operating this molding equipment is a highly expert team of designers, engineers, technicians, and quality control specialists.

 Over the last half century, we have produced parts of industry leading quality for a range of fields, from the consumer and appliance industries to the automotive industry, and from the military and defense industry to the medical industry.

-To learn more about Decatur Mold and our injection molding services, including mold design, contact us today.
+To learn more about Decatur Mold and our injection molding services, including mold design, reach out to us today.